Introduction to Islamic Texts

 Upon completion of the course, the student:

-- should have acquired an awareness of the history surrounding the development of the early Islamic literary sciences and the modes of scholarship pursued within them
+- should have acquired an awareness of the history surrounding the development of the early Islamic literary sciences and the forms of scholarship pursued within them

-- should be able to read, translate and comprehend selected Arabic texts from the Qur’an, the Prophetic traditions and a range of early literary genres, including exegetical, biographical and historical texts
+- should be able to read, translate and comprehend selected Arabic texts from the Qur’an, the Prophetic traditions and sample materials from a range of early literary genres, including exegetical, biographical, theological and historical texts

 - should have gained knowledge of the fundamental theoretical constructs and paradigms which feature in the selected Arabic texts